-I’ve enjoyed featuring lots of interesting people here in my series of interesting people but as today is a very special day for me, I have decided to ask myself the 10 questions I usually ask my guest hosts to answer.
+I’ve enjoyed featuring lots of interesting people in my series of interesting people but as today is a very special day for me, I have decided to ask myself the 10 questions I usually ask my guests to answer.

 Everyone has a story to tell.
 Yes, even me!

 My guest posts continued with interesting people including my friends Donna from Retirement Reflections; Louise from The Year I touched my Toes; Miriam from Out an’ About; Shaun from Clockwork Clouds and Sue from Travel Tales of Life.
 I’ve enjoyed sharing these posts on a Tuesday.

 If you would like to join in on the fun, why not take one of these questions (e.g. What are five things that you won’t leave home without?) and leave your own answer in the Comment Section below.
 I would love to hear your thoughts!